 - Fix the Source of Water Damage.

-- Remove the Water Damaged Ceiling and Make Repairs.
+- Repair Water-Damaged Ceilings and Make Repairs.

 Once the source of water damage is fixed, start removing and replacing damaged drywalls or ceiling materials.
 Before working on it, wear safety goggles and a dust mask for protection.